 or him again.

-DECEPTIONS is now available as an e-book for the B&N Nook, the Kobo reader and as
+DECEPTIONS is now available as an e-book for B&N's Nook, the Kobo e-reader and

-For information on anything you see on this site, e-mail MARILYN CLAY here.
+For information on anything you see on this site, e-mail author MARILYN CLAY here.